Racial Equity Toolkits

 U.S. Census Bureau Data

-Find the latest data on grandfamilies in American Fact Finder, a website of the U.S. Census Bureau.
+Find the latest data on grandparent headed households and other grandfamilies data by searching relevant tables, a website of the U.S. Census Bureau.

 U.S. Census Bureau report - Coresident Grandparents and Their Grandchildren: 2012